 The Little River Shrimpfest is an annual two-day event staged along the historic Little River Waterfront.
 The event will include arts & crafts, festival foods including shrimp and seafood specialties from area restaurants, a children's area, a car show and a great variety of live entertainment.
 New this year is a shrimp & grits cook-off!

 The Loris Bog-Off is an annual festival held every third Saturday in October featuring a parade, a chicken bog cooking contest, crafts, arts, games, bands, local entertainment, vendors, gospel singing, a kids' pavilion and fireworks.

 Spend a Friday evening watching a movie under the stars.
-All movies shown for Movies at McLean are G- or PG-rated and are subject to change depending upon availability.
+All movies shown for Movies @ McLean are G- or PG-rated and are subject to change depending upon availability.
 Movies will begin 15 minutes after sunset.

 Select restaurants gather at the local convention center and provide samples of culinary treats for a nominal price.
 Taste of the Town is considered make or break for the Myrtle Beach area's new restaurants, so the chefs go all out to showcase their specialties.

 Georgetown has been a working seaport for more than 250 years, linking much of the area's history and culture to the sea.
 Come celebrate the rich maritime heritage of South Carolina's third-oldest city and second-largest port.
 This year's Wooden Boat Show will feature one of the Southeast's finest wooden boat exhibits, a wooden boat building competition, children's model boat building, a boat raffle, maritime arts & crafts, food and music.